I'm a salmon hater too. These are my tricks for how to cook salmon I'll actually eat—plus, my full recipe.

 - Give it a good stir and then taste it.
 Is it delicious?
 You’re there.
 Is it sour?
 Add salt.
 Is it salty?
 Add another splash of vinegar.
 Do this until you want to put it on everything.

 When the salmon is finished cooking, transfer the filets to plates alongside a nice pile of tender lettuces.
 Spoon the Herby Garlic sauce over the salmon and the greens and squeeze a little lemon over top.
 And that’s a salmon dish even a hater would love.
 Need more salmon for skeptics?
-Check out this nifty check out this sheet pan Salmon with Roasted Cabbage and Olive Vinaigrette.
+Check out this nifty sheet pan Salmon with Roasted Cabbage and Olive Vinaigrette.